 “Your love is precious to me.
 You are precious to me.
 Learn to rest in the reality of my presence whether you are fainthearted or strong hearted.
 Keep listening to me.
 Keep coming to be with me in these quiet, special times.”

 Yes, I had used a journal before and poured out thoughts, feelings, concerns, and prayers, but I had never taken moments to listen for or record His responses.
 To recognize that He had been waiting for me to listen for Him brought fresh rays of light to my heart.
 I knew at once why it was important to write down what I sensed because in the few times I sensed something from Him, it was not so easy to hold His words in my heart as time passed.
 One more scheme of the battle for my heart was evident in that.

-And so it was that on a frosty January morning nearly twenty years ago I would begin a new journal and write these words to Him:
+And so it was that on a frosty January morning more than twenty years ago I would begin a new journal and write these words to Him:

 “Sandra Wilson’s book—how inspiring and real!
 She’s right!
 We/I don’t take much time to listen to you and hear your personal words to my heart.
 Please, forgive me.
 I want to do better.
 Help me find my way through distractions into your arms.”

 In the hushed moments of silence filled with uncertainty that He would respond, I would sense His response to me in the warmest and gentlest of words:

 “I’m always waiting.
 I long to listen to you and hold you in my arms.
 You nurture others each day.
 Let me nurture you.
 I chose you.
 No one can pluck you out of my hand.”